fbpx

 You will be joined by a couple of other volunteers who you will meet in training prior to camp.

 You will need a device that connects to a stable internet connection.
-You’ll need the latest version of Zoom and up to date anti-virus software installed on your device.
-Everything else, we will send you in the post including a Camp t-shirt and face paint!
+You’ll need the latest version of Zoom and up-to-date anti-virus software installed on your device.

 Yes!
 We will send you a link to a brief e-learning course which will provide you with an overview of key information you will need to support camp.
-A few days before camp, you will be invited to join us and the rest of your team on Zoom for your Camp in the Cloud training.
-We will show you round the platform, outline the schedule, talk through our Therapeutic Recreation model and also give you a chance to get to know your team.
-We will discuss online safety and safeguarding and what to look out for and who to report to if there are any issues.
+Before camp, you will be invited to join us and the rest of your team on Zoom for your Camp in the Cloud training.
+We will show you around the platform, outline the schedule, talk through our Therapeutic Recreation modeland also give you a chance to get to know your team.
+We will also discuss online safety and safeguarding and what to look out for and who to report to if there are any issues.

 Get in touch